Benefit from a world-class university and a close-knit, supportive campus

 Quacquarelli Symondsn (QS), 2020, QS World University Rankings by Subject 2020: Nursing

-95% of Mildura students have secured employment by their graduation date.
+95% of Mildura students secure employment by their graduation date.

 Our partnerships and community connections